Are you ready to get your kitchen sparkling clean?

 Let’s get that stove sparkling.

 If you have a gas cooktop, sweep up all the crumbs or knock them on the floor.
-Use dish soap and water on a microfiber cloth to scrub all the grease and dirt off the cooktop.
+Use dish soap and water on a microfiber cloth to scrub the cooktop clean of grease and dirt.

 If you have a glass cooktop, start by wiping off the crumbs and any burnt-on food with a microfiber cloth.
-Next, squirt a glass stove top cleaner on the top and wipe in a circular motion.
+Next, squirt a glass stove-top cleaner onto the top and wipe in a circular motion.

 Clean Your Oven

 To clean the oven, we’ll be using an oven cleaner.
-(Since oven cleaner can be harsh, use rubber gloves. )
+(Since oven cleaner can be harsh, use rubber gloves.
+If you’re sensitive to fumes, wear safety glasses.)

 Pull everything out of your oven.
-Spray the insides of the oven with the cleaner everywhere except on the heating elements for an electric oven and where the gas comes out for a gas oven.
+Spray the inside of the oven with the cleaner, avoiding the heating elements for an electric oven and the gas outlet for a gas oven.
 Let the cleaner sit for 20 min., or as directed, and then wipe down the oven with a damp rag.

-Take your racks outside, spray them with cleaner, let them set in a safe place, and then scrub them down with a damp rag.
+Take your racks outside, spray them with cleaner, let them sit in a safe place, and then scrub them down with a damp rag.

 Clean Your Sink